mixpanel/docs/pages/docs/migration/google-analytics.md

 ### Loading historical data

+Mixpanel's data model is fundamentally different from UA.
+As such, the process of importing old data with a different format has many potential issues - identity management, data discrepancies, etc. It may be worth considering your use cases for importing old data before proceeding, as matching users and data across the systems can be time consuming.
+[Mixpanel Support](https://mixpanel.com/get-support) is here to help if you need advice how to go about importing the historical data.

-For most cases, we recommend starting fresh when migrating from UA.
+Consequently, for most cases, we recommend starting fresh when migrating from UA.
 In the cases where historical data is essential, we recommend loading a year’s worth (or less) of historical data during your migration.
 This will allow your team to review year-over-year trends easily and do historical analysis as needed.

 To backfill data, we recommend:
 - If you have a CDP, this should be straightforward